Beilis affair: Outcome of the case

-Beilis's acquittal significantly calmed public opinion, as an innocent man was not convicted.
-Korolenko wrote of his impression of the trial's outcome: "… The joy was immense … Such collective joy, such a flood of joy, that it completely overshadowed the impression of the thousand Black Hundreds gathered as a dark stain at Saint Sophia Cathedral… I'm glad I saw it with my own eyes".The Beilis trial was held in the year when the Romanov dynasty celebrated 300 years of rule over Russia.
-With this trial, tsarism created a fitting historical monument for itself, vividly showcasing a gallery of figures, rising gradually from a thieves' den to the foot of the throne – from Cheberyak to the Tsar.According to Viktor Chernov, the failure of the prosecution in the Beilis trial "belongs to the brilliant pages of the Russian public's struggle against the plague of antisemitism".
+Beilis' acquittal significantly calmed public opinion, as an innocent man was not convicted.
+Korolenko wrote of his impression of the trial's outcome: "The joy was immense (...)
+Such collective joy, such a flood of joy, that it completely overshadowed the impression of the thousand Black Hundreds gathered as a dark stain at Saint Sophia Cathedral...
+I'm glad I saw it with my own eyes".

+The Beilis trial was held in the year when the Romanov dynasty celebrated 300 years of rule over Russia.
+With this trial, tsarism created a fitting historical monument for itself, vividly showcasing a gallery of figures, rising gradually from a thieves' den to the foot of the throne – from Cheberyak to the Tsar.

+According to Viktor Chernov, the failure of the prosecution in the Beilis trial "belongs to the brilliant pages of the Russian public's struggle against the plague of antisemitism".
 Historian Shmuel Ettinger writes that "broad progressive circles" saw in the acquittal "a clear defeat of the authorities and a victory for liberal and radical public opinion".
 A similar assessment is found in the Shorter Jewish Encyclopedia.

 Historiography

 The Beilis case generated a substantial body of literature.
 Between 1911 and 1913 alone (during the investigation and trial), over 80 books and pamphlets were published as standalone editions.

 The primary historical document on the Beilis case is the three-volume stenographic record of the trial proceedings.
-It was first published in Kyiv in 1913 at the initiative of the newspaper Kievskaya Mysl and was reissued in Moscow in 2006 in an abridged version by the publishing house Russkaya Ideya.
+It was first published in Kiev in 1913 at the initiative of the newspaper Kievskaya Mysl and was reissued in Moscow in 2006 in an abridged version by the publishing house Russkaya Ideya.

 Following the Russian Revolution and the opening of tsarist archives, numerous previously classified documents were made public, shedding light on the biased and illegal actions of the authorities in the Beilis case.
 Some materials from the interrogations and testimonies of the Extraordinary Investigative Commission of the Provisional Government were included in the seven-volume publication Fall of the Tsarist Regime, which significantly influenced public opinion on the Beilis case.
 These documents further supported the theory that Vera Cheberyak and her accomplice thieves were the true culprits.
-The most comprehensive work dispelling any remaining doubts about Beilis's innocence and the fabricated nature of the ritual murder accusation was the seminal monograph by Soviet lawyer Alexander Semyonovich Tager, published in 1933 to mark the 20th anniversary of the trial.
+The most comprehensive work dispelling any remaining doubts about Beilis' innocence and the fabricated nature of the ritual murder accusation was the seminal monograph by Soviet lawyer Aleksandr Semyonovich Tager, published in 1933 to mark the 20th anniversary of the trial.
 It was republished in 1934 and 1995.

 Public interest in the Beilis case was reignited in the 1960s with the release of American writer Bernard Malamud's bestselling novel The Fixer and Maurice Samuel's study Blood Libel: The Strange History of the Beilis Case.
 However, in Soviet publications after 1934, the Beilis case was rarely mentioned, except for a brief entry in the Great Soviet Encyclopedia.